Flipping Against All Odds: Reducing LLM Coin Flip Bias via Verbalized Rejection Sampling: Why Does VRS Work?

 In our experiments we fix the proposal to $q=0.5$.
-This allows us, for each $p$, to compute the constants $M$ and $c$ (i.e., the upper bound on $|e(x)|$) under which VRS outperforms direct sampling. \Cref{fig:calibration_with_c} shows the calibration plot of \Cref{fig:bias_in_phrasing}(a) and visualizes a shaded black box of $p$ plus and minus $c$, i.e., $\mathrm{clip}(p\pm c, 0.0, 1.0)$.
+This allows us, for each $p$, to compute $M$ and $c$ (i.e., the upper bound on $|e(x)|$) under which VRS outperforms direct sampling. \Cref{fig:calibration_with_c} shows the calibration plot of \Cref{fig:bias_in_phrasing}(a) and plots a shaded black box of $p$ plus and minus $c$, i.e., $\mathrm{clip}(p\pm c, 0.0, 1.0)$.
 The box is largest (vertically) if $P$ and $Q$ are similar (i.e., $M\to1$, see $(ii)$ above).
-In most cases, the empirical frequencies of direct sampling fall within this box, satisfying condition $(ii)$.
+Most often, the empirical frequencies of direct sampling fall within this box, satisfying condition $(ii)$.
 This provides strong evidence that the primary source of VRS's improvement comes from the rejection sampling algorithm and not from prompt effects.